Roger92/metric-ruler-labels/README.md

 ## Support for other packages
 ### DragRuler
-This module now supports the [DragRuler](https://foundryvtt.com/packages/drag-ruler) module from Stäbchenfisch.
+This module supports the [DragRuler](https://foundryvtt.com/packages/drag-ruler) module from Stäbchenfisch.
 You can enable/disable the labels in the settings.
 ![DragRuler](https://user-images.githubusercontent.com/11605051/133684447-e5f09288-7495-4987-a26e-f5300c811a72.gif)